 There are times when a placement will not be able to continue such as:

-If you are considering continuing care for you, make sure that you think about your decision carefully.
+If you are considering continuing care, make sure that you think about your decision carefully.
 Nobody should pressure you either way.
 Speak to people you trust and whose opinion is important to you.

-You have the right to have a say in the decisions that affect you.
+You have the right to have a say in decisions that affect you.
 You should be asked your opinion and have your views listened to.
 Your ‘best interests’ must take account of your views.
-There is no right to return to care once you have left, so it is really important to think carefully about your plans to move on.
-Currently when you leave care, you can’t change your mind and go back.
+There is no right to return to care once you have left, so it is important to think carefully about your plans to move on.

 There are great benefits to being in continuing care until 21 as it can reduce the pressure on you.